 J’accuse (1919) Director: Abel Gance

-The technical quality of the film is remarkable and the story is told brilliantly.
+The technical quality of the film is extraordinary and the story is told brilliantly.
 It is surely one of the great early war films, an amazing anti-war film.
 D.W.
 Griffith often gets all the credit for being the master of the early silent epic, but Abel Gance is indeed a genius.
 His poetry is cleverly told in a silent film replete with images of scenic beauty.

 The film begins in idyllic, small-town Provence, France.
 When war is declared (WWI) the citizenry, bands of young men flock to enlist in the army.
 Among them is Francois a large and aggressive man who is married to Edith, daughter of an elderly French veteran.
 However, he catches her caught up in a secret romance with a poet, Jean Diaz.
 Angry, Francois sends his wife away to stay with his mother, but she is captured by German soldiers and raped.
 Jean does not enlist, as a pacifist, but eventually is forced to enlist when his hometown town is captured and occupied by the Germans.